kitkat-96/refresh_ticket_tool/README.md

 * Must have either Firefox or Chrome installed.
 If you are using a Mac, I recommend you install Firefox.

 Steps:
-1. Using the terminal, move into the directory that you wish to clone the git repository into using the cd command.
+1. Using the Terminal (Mac) or Powershell (Windows), move into the directory that you wish to clone the git repository into using the cd command.
 2. If you would like to check what files are in your folder, or what folder you are in run the following commands:
 ```bash
 ls